-Common peroneal nerve dysfunction is damage to the peroneal nerve leading to loss of movement or sensation in the foot and leg.
+Common peroneal nerve dysfunction is due to damage to the peroneal nerve leading to loss of movement or sensation in the foot and leg.
+This condition is also called common fibular nerve dysfunction.

 Common causes of damage to the peroneal nerve include the following: